 - Tuck a strawberry plant in the pocket, setting it at a bit of an angle.

-- Continue to add more soil to the height of each pocket, putting 1 strawberry plant in each pocket.
+- Continue to add more soil to the height of each pocket, putting one strawberry plant in each pocket.

-- When you reach the top of the jar, plant 1 or 2 strawberries on top and add a layer of compost.
+- When you reach the top of the jar, plant one or two strawberries on top and add a layer of compost.

 - Water the pot well from the top and water each of the pockets.

 - Make sure the pot has plenty of sun.

 Growing Strawberries in Hanging Baskets

 You can plant strawberries in roomy containers or hanging baskets; these are dependable ways to grow strawberries and avoid problems caused by pests or unsuitable soil.

 Here's how to plant strawberries in a hanging basket:

 - Make sure the container has drainage holes in the bottom.